 - Confirm receipt of the materials.

 - Language and semantics carry weight in the reader's eye.
 Men's themes are often competitive and dominant; women's are more compassionate and nurturing.
-The masculine style usually makes for a stronger application, in part because awards committees are not aware of their implicit bias favoring male writing (though RAISE is trying to change this, too).
+The masculine style usually makes for a stronger application, in part because awards committees are not aware of their implicit bias favoring male writing (though it is important to change this as well).

-- For more detailed information, see the webinars put out by RAISE's partner, the Association for Women in Science.
+- For more detailed information, see the webinars put out by the Association for Women in Science.
 This work was supported by the NSF ADVANCE Grant #0930073.

 - BE PERSISTENT!
 Award recipients often have to "wait their turn" on a list.

 - Find out whether or not the nomination will be carried forward.
 If not, find out what additional information is required.

 - Suggestions are welcome.
 Send us your questions and concerns to facilitate preparation of this section.